ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         In the order of increasing energy, the degeneracies (i.e. the number of normal modes with the same frequency) are 3, 3, 3, 2, 1, 3.
 One finds such degeneracies in molecules that have a symmetrical shape.

 !!! note "Visualising the normal modes"
     If you are interested in how the normal modes look like, you can visit this [link](https://people.chem.ucsb.edu/laverman/GauchoSpace/methane_vib.html).
 On this website, you can see all the different vibrations of the methane molecule.
-These vibratyional frequencies should be close to what you have obtained in Task 1b.
+These vibrational frequencies should be close to what you have obtained in Task 1b.
     You will see symbols like $T_2$ and $A_1$ next to each mode.
-These symboles are intended for vibrational spectroscopists to identify the normal modes.
+These symbols are intended for vibrational spectroscopists to identify the normal modes.
     Notice how the degenerate normal modes have the same symbols and very similar vibration patterns.

 ??? tip "Extra notes - why do the three lowest normal modes always have zero frequency?"
-    These normal modes corresponds to the rigid translations of the molecule, i.e. movements of the molecule without distorting any chemical bonds.
+    These normal modes correspond to the rigid translations of the molecule, i.e. movements of the molecule without distorting any chemical bonds.
 If no bonds are distorted, the molecule will not vibrate and the vibrational frequency should be zero.
 You can inspect the polarization vectors of these normal modes: there are the same for all atoms.
 In fact, the three modes are simply rigid translations along the $y$, $x$, and $z$-directions, respectively.

 <!--??? notes "Extra notes: reading `ph.out` file" -->
 <!--    The `ph.out` file contains quite a few information.
 Most of them are for your reference only and will be more useful for vibrational spectroscopy experiments.
 The following is what you will find: -->